Misty-Duo Allergy (Azelastine Hydrochloride And Fluticasone Propionate)

 These side effects occur relatively frequently and usually don’t require emergency care:

-- Irritated nose (mild stinging, itching or sneezing)
+- Irritated nose (stinging, itching, sneezing)

-- Bitter or unpleasant taste in mouth
+- Bitter or unpleasant taste

 - Unpleasant smell